 - Almost 40% of “non-leader” staff had not participated in a one-on-one call with either leaders or colleagues over the six-month period.

 Is Yammer still relevant to most M365 Organisations?

-SWOOP comes from a background or reporting on Yammer.
-Their reporting heavily considers Yammer/Work out loud in their best practice measures.
+SWOOP comes from a background of reporting on Yammer.
+Its reporting heavily considers Yammer/Work out loud in their best practice measures.
 I agree with them in principle, I think Enterprise social is wholly underrated in terms of the value it brings to organisations.

 But I concede, that Yammer/Enterprise Social has not been adopted in the mainstream and in most organisations the need for both Yammer and Teams with appropriate channels is limited.
 I do still think there is a case for Yammer in larger (tens of thousands of users) organisations.

 Most of SWOOP’s reporting measures/ratios treat Teams channel messages/yammer messages as interchangeable, The ‘Community Contributor’ habit does look at Yammer vs Teams.